Church Mission Society Higher Secondary School, Thrissur

-Church Mission Society Boys Higher Secondary School (CMSHSS) is a higher secondary school located in Thrissur city, of Kerala state, in India.
+Church Mission Society Boys Higher Secondary School (CMS HSS) is a higher secondary school located in Thrissur city, of Kerala state, in India.
 The school was started by CMS missionary in 1845.
 CMS Boys HSS, Thrissur is one of the oldest school in the state of Kerala.
 The school gives instruction in Malayalam and English and follows the Kerala state syllabus.
 It has classes from LKG to 12th (+2) standard.

 History

 The Church Mission Society started their activities in thrissur in the year 1836.
 Subsequently they started a lower primary school at mission quarters in East Fort Thrissur on 1845 by Reverend father Henry Harley and he was the missioner of CMS.
 The current school started in 1883.
 It is located in the heart of the city (Thrissur Swaraj Round).
 CMS Boys School is the first Government Aided School in thrissur city and one of the oldest school in kerala.

 About

-The school gives instruction in Malayalam and English and follows the Kerala state syllabus.
+The School Gives Instruction in Malayalam and English and follows the Kerala state syllabus.
 It has classes from LKG to 12th (+2) standard with Science(Biology), Commerce(Computer application), Humanities(Social Work).